Thorpe, Surrey: History

 Having just parted from control of the abbey by a voluntary lease of 30 years in 1509, after approximately five centuries, Chertsey abbey lost the manor for good in 1537 when the abbot surrendered all of his lands to Henry VIII.
 From 1610, the family of Sir Francis Leigh (later Lord Chichester) owned the very large manor and the neighbouring later manor in the parish, Hall Place, with the exception of a period of 99 years when it saw a complex series of transactions which saw it profit instead Sir Francis Bacon, William Minterne and George Evelyn.
 Sir John Leigh's two heirs were his female cousins, Ann and Mary (who had the surname Leigh-Bennett).
 Her male issue went on to inherit the manor.
 Incidentally in her time as lady of the manor also the two estates were held by them jointly until the passing of an Act of Parliament, 7 Geo.
-III, chapter 7, by which the legal partition was effected.
+3. c.
+7, by which the legal partition was effected.